DigitalPainting/DigitalPainting/README.md

 ## Features of the Digital Painting

   * Automated Drone Navigation - see `Scripts/Agent/DroneController`
-  * Mark Interesting Things in the scene to be explored by the drone - see `Scripts/Environment/Thing`
+  * [Mark Interesting Things](./Assets/Digital Painting/Docs/InterestingThings.md) in the scene to be explored by the drone

 ## Developing Digital Painting